A college will pay off almost £250,000 in loans debt for 59 victims of a subcontracting scandal.

 FE Week revealed last week that the learners were being forced to repay thousands of pounds each for courses they did not complete.

 Hours after the publication of the investigation, which found that many workers did not know they had signed up to an advanced learner loan or had never received any training, West London College agreed to pay the cost of the debts in full.

-The courses were subcontracted to a private provider called Edudo, which collapsed in 2015.
+In 2015 the courses were subcontracted to a private provider called Edudo, which went into voluntary liquidation in 2017.

 The victims told FE Week how they had suffered from stress and depression over the past four years and said that all those involved had “washed their hands” of their cases.

 Karen Redhead, who took over as principal of West London College in September 2018, said it was an “easy decision to agree to repay the income to the Student Loans Company (SLC)”.

 “It is the right thing to do and the only thing to do under the circumstances,” she added.

 “The people affected are hardworking construction workers trying to improve their skills and prospects.
 My mission now is to achieve this as quickly as possible so everyone can get on with their lives.”

 FE Week put the learners and college in direct contact and has passed on 16 more names, in addition to the 13 this newspaper reported on last week.

 At the time of publication Redhead said: “So far we have managed to make contact with 24 individuals and are in the process of having the loans cancelled.